tungdo0602/Discord-Nitro-Simulator/README.md

 # UPDATE!!!!
-# WORKED AGAIN THANKS @steinhorror FOR THE webpack fix (his github: https://github.com/steinhorror) and also can use animated emoji correctly (server only, dm not working)
+# WORKED AGAIN THANKS also can use animated emoji (server only, dm not working)
 # Discord Nitro Simulator
 ### Client side discord nitro

+# **Credit:** steinhorror for the webpack fix part (https://github.com/steinhorror), psauxx for the animated emoji part (https://github.com/psauxx)

 # How To Use:
 #### 1. open Developer tools by press f12 or press Ctrl + Shift + I